 Binary • High Whenever input 24 is high, the inputs are not al- lowed to change.
 Low Whenever input 24 is low, the inputs are not al- lowed to change.
 Same whenever two consecutive reads of the inputs are the same.
 The 24 th input is not used.
 Gray Code Alternative to binary encoding.
 Only one bit of a gray code number changes at a time.
 The 24 th input is not used.

 SERCOS Setup

 When a SERCOS slave is connected to a servo axis, SERCOS is chosen as the feedback module.
+Only a servo loop axis may be connected to a SERCOS slave.

 To configure a SERCOS axis